-Normalization and the Scaling Problem in Correspondence Analysis
+Normalization and Scaling in Correspondence Analysis

 Most correspondence analyses plots are misleading in at least three different ways, but the choice of normalization can increase this to five, so you want to get the choice of normalization right.
 This post provides an overview of the main normalization options, explains how to interpret the resulting maps, provides a technical explanation of the normalizations, and gives recommendations for the best approach to normalization for different situations.